NoiseEHC/c64wrd/CONTRIBUTE.md

 tags: plotter plotter-3d plotter-3d-hires
 ---
 ```
 The "date:" has to be duplicated here unfortunately (it comes from the filename automatically), because we have to overwrite the hours (" 20" here) to have a monotonically decreasing number starting from the intro which should have "23".
 If the demo has more than 24 parts then you can use minutes here as well (for example "23:59").
-The reason for this is that we want to have demos sorted by year in a way that the most recents are on the top, but also want to have the demo parts together in a way that the intro is at the top.
+The reason for this is that we want to have demos sorted by year in a way that the most recent ones are on the top, but also want to have the demo parts together in a way that the intro is at the top.

 The "title:" is the non-"slugified" demo part name, you can use any text here and spaces or other characters as well.

 The "csdb:" number is the release id on CSDb where you can download the demo itself (the same in all parts).

 The "coders:" part is a YAML array, where every coder who worked on that part gets two lines.
-The "space_space-space_name:" is the string which will be displayed in the web pages.
-The "space_space_space_space_csdb:" number is the CSDb scener id.
+The "SpaceSpace-SPACEname:" is the string which will be displayed in the web pages.
+The "SpaceSpaceSpaceSPACEcsdb:" number is the CSDb scener id.
 Note that the number of spaces is very important in YAML!

 The "record:" part is optional information for single numeric things like the number of sprites in a multiplexer or the number of dots in this example.